-- 1. The Tribal Gaming Office may hold hearings to consider any application for a license or a finding of suitability.
-Written notice of such hearing shall be mailed to the applicant, certified mail, return receipt requested, at least 30 days before the hearing date. - 2.
-At the hearing, the applicant shall be allowed to present any relevant information pertaining to the application, including, but not limited to, the live testimony of witnesses.
+1. The Tribal Gaming Office may hold hearings to consider any application for a license or a finding of suitability.
+Written notice of such hearing shall be mailed to the applicant, certified mail, return receipt requested, at least 30 days before the hearing date.

+2. At the hearing, the applicant shall be allowed to present any relevant information pertaining to the application, including, but not limited to, the live testimony of witnesses.
 Any written documentation that the applicant intends to present at the hearing shall be provided to the Tribal Gaming Office at least seven days prior to the hearing or it may be excluded from consideration.
-Representatives of the State Gaming Agency shall be allowed to be present at any such hearing and shall be allowed to present any information relevant to the application. - 3.
-Upon the conclusion of the hearing, the Tribal Gaming Office shall issue a decision upon the application.
-A majority vote of the Tribal Gaming Office is required to approve any application recommended for approval by the State Gaming Agency.
-A majority vote of the Tribal Gaming Office is required to approve any application recommended for denial by the State Gaming Agency.
+Representatives of the State Gaming Agency shall be allowed to be present at any such hearing and shall be allowed to present at any information relevant to the application.

+3. Upon the conclusion of the hearing, the Tribal Gaming Office shall issue a decision upon the application.
+The Tribal Gaming Office may approve any application recommended for approval by the State Gaming Agency.
+A majority vote of the Tribal Council is required to approve any application recommended for denial by the State Gaming Agency.